What is a Web World Model?

 There are indeed many ways to work with WWMs.
 Researchers used them to create fictional galaxies with structured layouts but AI-generated stories and missions, worlds based on the open web or long books and game-like simulations.
 Let’s look at them one by one.

 The Infinite Travel Atlas is a never-ending travel atlas based on real geography, similar in spirit to Google Earth, but designed as a WWM.
-When you pick a location, its geographic coordinates are turned into a stable seeds using hashing, which define the place itself with physical attributes and metadata.
+When you pick a location, its geographic coordinates are turned into stable seeds using hashing, which define the place itself with physical attributes and metadata.
 An LM adds themes, itineraries, and narrative detail on top of this.
 Everything is generated on demand in the browser, with no database behind it, so the same place always feels the same when you come back.

 This approach makes it possible to explore infinite destinations while keeping the world consistent and under control with just standard web tech and LMs.